ibrahimuslu/ThingOS/README.md

-Cihaz çalışma sistemi

-Device Operating System

 ThingOS
+--Cihaz çalışma sistemi
+--Device Operating System

 queue if condition then do sth in mode